 Flute Hire – Why it Makes Sense

-Flute hire is an option that makes sense for a variety of reasons.
-It may be somebody’s first experience playing the flute and the question of whether they will enjoy it or not, or simply moving from a curved head to a standard straight flute.
+Flute hire is an option that makes sense for many reasons: it may be somebody’s first experience of playing the flute and the question of whether they will enjoy it or not, a returning player who wants to start playing again, or a younger player moving from a curved head to a standard straight head flute.

 We have made it as simple as possible.
-Order online, we deliver, and the minimum hire term is only three months.
-After that you are free to send the flute back free of charge.
-For more detail visit how it works.
+Order online, delivery across the UK, and the minimum hire term is only three months.
+After that you are free to continue the hire with no maximum period, use the Option to Buy, or simply send the flute back free of charge.
+For more details please visit how it works.

-You or your child has the chance to have flute lessons, but you’re not sure where to start.
+You or your child has the chance to have flute lessons, but you are not sure where to start.

 If the flute is for a child, then they may not be ready for a straight head flute and may need a curved head flute to start with.
 An adult taking up the flute may want to try it out before committing to purchasing a flute.

 Reasons for hiring a flute can be varied, but whatever the situation we can help.

 The temptation is to buy the cheapest instrument you can find and see if they take to it.
 But can you imagine learning to drive in a car with sloppy steering, awkward gear change, poor brakes and a seat far to high or low?
 Not great, and no difference with an instrument.